Skip to Content

 Where Is Cozumel?

 Located off the Mexico’s Yucatán Peninsula, Cozumel is a long island across from Playa del Carmen.
-Unlike its neighbors, Cozumel’s island is mostly undeveloped, more laid back, and has an abundance of untouched coastline.

 While travelers transcend Cancun and Playa del Carmen, Cozumel visitors enjoy a more remote and unurbanized locale.
 You can easily visit Cozumel on a day trip from Cancun, if you’re staying there instead.